 This is the place that I fell in love with in Paris that serves macarons that are just as good as Laduree’s but are even more affordable!
 They have so many flavors and you can purchase them in different varieties.
 I can’t recommend enough the caramel one!

 While in Paris, I knew that I had to try out at least one great Parisian restaurant, so I opted to eat at La Relais Odeon.
 They serve up many great French dishes.
-I had croque monsieur with a glass of local champagne while my friend had duck with local wine!
+I had Croque Monsieur with a glass of local champagne while my friend had duck with local wine!
 Eating out at least once at a nice restaurant is a must-do for any best Paris travel guide.